distributed-system-analysis/pbench/docs/API/V1/inventory.md

 # `GET /api/v1/datasets/inventory/<dataset><path>`

-This API returns an `application/octet-stream` document containing the raw byte stream of a regular file (or soft link to a regular file) at the relative `<path>` within the `<dataset>` tarball representation.
+This API returns an `application/octet-stream` document containing the raw byte stream of a regular file at the `<path>` within the `<dataset>` tarball representation.

 ## URI parameters

-`<dataset>` string
+`<dataset>` string \
 The resource ID of a Pbench dataset on the server.

-`<path>`    string
+`<path>`    string \
-The relative resource path of an item in the dataset inventory, as captured by the Pbench agent packaging; for example, `/metadata.log` for the dataset metadata, or `/1-default/sample1/result.txt` for the default first iteration results.
+The resource path of an item in the dataset inventory, as captured by the Pbench Agent packaging; for example, `/metadata.log` for the dataset metadata, or `/1-default/sample1/result.txt` for the default first iteration results.

 ## Request headers